 A little visited region of rice terraces, mountain passes and traditional villages, a visit to the Pu Luong Nature Reserve in northwest Vietnam offers an authentic insight into the life of the ethnic minorities who live and farm in the region.
-Here, the Pu Luong Retreat sits hidden on a hillside, the thatched roofs of its traditional buildings just poking though the treetops.
+Here, the Pu Luong Retreat sits hidden on a hillside, the thatched roofs of its traditional buildings just poking through the treetops.

 The lodge has an enviable vantage point — Pu Luong means 'the highest peak of the region' — and it offers panoramic views over the rice terraces and mountains beyond.
 A cluster of stilted houses made from locally-sourced wood and stone are built around mature trees and are furnished with simple wooden furniture, bamboo chairs, woven lamps and baskets, and locally-made fabrics.